What Is Labor Productivity?

 The result will provide the productivity per hour.

-Following are the three steps are involved to calculate labor productivity.
+Following are the three steps used to calculate labor productivity.

 - Calculate the Value of Goods and Services Produced

-This step involves calculating the money value of goods and services being produced or rendered by an employee during the given period of time.
+This step involves calculating the money value of goods and services produced or rendered by an employee during the given period.
 Value means such value at which those goods or services will be sold.

 - Identify Input Man Hours

-Input man-hours mean the total number of hours taken by the employee to produce the goods or render the service.
+Input person-hours mean the total number of hours taken by the employee to produce the goods or render the service.

 - Divide and Calculate the Result